 How much do you need to live comfortably in Munich?

-Considering the cost of rent and utilities, groceries, phone bills, health insurance, leisure activities and other daily costs, I would say €2500 after taxes a month would be a good income to live a comfortable life in Munich.
+Considering the cost of rent and utilities, groceries, phone bills, health insurance, leisure activities, and other daily costs, I would say €2500 after monthly taxes would be a good income to live a comfortable life in Munich.

-Keep in mind, taxes in Germany are quite hefty, so you’ll need to be making a salary of about €50,000 per year to earn this amount after taxes.
+Keep in mind that taxes in Germany are quite hefty, so you’ll need to be making a salary of about €50,000 per year to earn this amount after taxes.